ctrlnot/WordsWithEnemies/README.md

 ### Controls:
 Arrow keys - to select choices

-Enter - to confirm choice
+Enter - to confirm choice and to confirm options

 Ctrl + R - to restart the game

 Ctrl + X - to quit

 ### Screenshots